work · 2025–present

 why it matters

 The practical argument is about measurement.
 Mautak has been traded by bundle, by weight, and by visual inspection — there is no graded market, no acoustic vocabulary, no international specification path.
-Once the Tuning Chart is populated, a buyer, a luthier, a building inspector, or a forest officer can look up what a mautak culm should sound like and verify what one in front of them actually does.
+Once the Tuning Chart is populated, a buyer, a luthier, a building inspector, or a forest officer can look up what a Mautak culm should sound like and verify what one in front of them actually does.
+Everything downstream of that — grading applications, structural inspection tools, musical instruments, forest-health monitoring, trade certification — sits on top of the dataset.

 The political argument is about visibility.
 Mizoram’s bamboo forests are routinely classified as low-value land in government planning documents.
 The classification is used to justify leases for monoculture plantations and infrastructure.
 A forest whose material properties have never been characterised in the vocabulary the state uses to see land will, predictably, fail to appear valuable to that state.
 The Tuning Chart adds columns to that spreadsheet.